 Reliable data and scientific support we got from Janosch Arnold (Austria), Boris Krystufek (Slovenia), Grigore Baboianu (Romania), Nikolai Spassov (Bulgaria), Vassil Golemansky (Bulgaria), Wieslaw Bogdanowicz (Poland), Vasyl Prydatko (Ukraine).

 This group is open to anyone who wants to get involved in the study of jackals and relationships that it develops to biodiversity and human activities.
 GOJAGE has no management structures and is not subject to any kind of policies or demands by administrative or scientific organizations.

-The sole purpose of creating this group is to gather updated knowledge and information about the golden jackal in all European countries and to communicate joint research activities and specialized monitoring for the golden jackal specific ecological systems in Europe and abroad over its entire known range.
+The sole purpose of creating this group is to gather updated knowledge and information about the golden jackal in all European or biogeographic regions and to communicate joint research activities and specialized monitoring for the golden jackal specific ecological systems in Europe and abroad over its entire known range.